Emergency Medical Services Program

 - 1

-Humanities requirement may be met by taking any Area C: Humanities/Fine Arts courses listed on the Core Curriculum page.
+Humanities requirement may be met by taking any literature or appreciation course in the Humanities Area of the Core IMPACTS.

 Depending on your enrollment status, you may be required to take ASU 1101, “First Year Experience”.